-Thanks to the attractiveness of old Dell R610 servers on eBay, I recently acquired one.
+Thanks to the attractiveness of old Dell R610 servers on eBay, I recently acquired one for homelab purposes.
 The first thing I wanted to do with this used server is upgrade all of the device firmware, but I had some major aggravation trying to update iDRAC6 version 1.2 to the most recent, 2.85.
 I tried to enter the Server Configurator by pressing F10 during boot hoping I could pull the firmware from ftp.dell.com, but the loading screen would hang forever and never show up.
-I?d have to do it the old fashioned way!
+I’d have to do it the old fashioned way!

 Prepare your R610 for the update